 Where applicable we will not commence the provision of Services pursuant to any Order Form until the Order Form has been returned to us, in a form approved by us and confirmed by the Customer by way of signature, e-mail confirmation or provision of purchase order number and, in the case of Customers who purchase Services on terms that require pre-payment, Services will not commence until payment is received and cleared.

 All prices exclude VAT.
 All invoices are payable with immediate effect unless stated.
 Late payment will entitle us to suspend provision of Services.
 A late payment penalty fee of £50 is chargeable for any invoice not paid within the required time scale agreed.
-If payment has not been received 28 days after the original due date, the debt will be passed to a third party for collection.
+If payment has not been received 14 days after the original due date, the debt can and may be passed to a third party for collection.
 Please note that this process will lead to further charges being applied.

-A job 'advert booking' is defined by a confirmed request, in writing, by the client, and the raising of a purchase invoice to the client.
+A job 'advert booking' or 'membership sign-up' is defined by a confirmed request, verbally or in writing, by the client, and the raising of a purchase invoice to the client.
 Cancellation of a booking can be made free of charge up until the invoice is raised.
-A 50% charge of invoice value is applied for cancellations made after the invoice has been raised and or the proof of an advert has been provided.
-Failure to pay the cancellation fee within 28 days of the date of cancellation will result in a charge of 100% of the invoice value.
+A 50% charge of invoice value is applied for cancellations made after the invoice has been raised, and/or the proof of an advert has been provided.
+Failure to pay the cancellation fee within 14 days of the date of cancellation will result in a charge of 100% of the invoice value.
 Failure to pay will lead to interest charges being added and the possible action of a Debt Collection Agency.

 i.
 The Customer may terminate in writing the provision of Services under any Order Form by no less than:

 ii.
 To expire at the end of the contract Month.

 iii.
 We are in material breach of these terms and conditions and have not remedied such breach within ten days of notice specifying the breach and requiring that it be remedied, or: